 Understanding South-South migration

-By Jason Gagnon, PGD1 coordinator, OECD Development Centre
+By Jason Gagnon, Development economist, OECD Development Centre

 Migration is the talk of the moment.
-Last week, I participated in the 11th GFMD2 Summit and the Intergovernmental Conference on the GCM3, where experts debated migration’s place in today’s global context.
+Last week, experts debated migration’s place in today’s global context during the 11th Global Forum on Migration and Development (GFMD) Summit and the Intergovernmental Conference on the Global Compact for Safe, Orderly and Regular Migration (GCM).
 The outcome: 163 member countries of the United Nations pledged their support for a ground breaking document establishing migration – and migrants – as a vehicle for good.

 Amongst the many debates, much talk was on South-South migration (SSM) and on the future particularly of Africa in this regard.
 But why this focus?
 Most studies on SSM fail to clarify what is different about SSM and why we should pay attention to it.
 Arguments are good for why SSM may be similar or different to what we’ve come to expect from previously studied migration corridors.
 But there are also many misconceptions on SSM – particularly in Africa.
 So what do we know?